• Skip to primary navigation

 Plus, when you pull back, you can harm your dog.
 So, instead of pulling the leash or angrily hitting your dog, stand motionless whenever your dog pulls the leash.

 Again, patience is one thing you need for this exercise.
-That is because you will often stop in your track before reaching your final destination.
+That is because you often stop before reaching your final destination.

 Keep information on ID tags updated